 Cooking a Spiral Sliced Ham for Thanksgiving or Christmas made easy.
 This is a fully cooked ham and all you have to do is follow the warming instructions.

 It smelled so good and delicious.
-I asked her where she got it.
-This is how I discovered that I could prepare my own ham but not from scratch.
+I asked her where she got it and this is how I discovered that I could prepare my own ham with less work involved.

 And guess what – it is way cheaper than Honey Baked Ham.

 Cooking a spiral sliced ham is not complicated.
-I got this ham from Sam’s Club.
+I got the ham from Sam’s Club.
 It is the Member’s Mark Limited Edition Bone In Ham Naturally Hickory Smoked with Natural Juices and Brown Sugar Glaze packet included.
 It is stated – Pork raised with no added hormones.

-Make sure that the pan is tightly covered with foil when in the oven.
-If you follow the warming instructions exactly you’ll end up with a JUICY, TENDER, MOIST ham.
+Tip: Make sure that the pan is tightly covered with foil when in the oven.
+Follow the warming instructions and you’ll end up with JUICY, TENDER, MOIST ham.

-I have served Costco’s brand and it is equally delicious.
+Costco’s brand is equally delicious too.

 This easy to serve ham tastes as good as it looks.
 So easy to prepare and the price is a fourth of what Honey Baked Ham would cost.
-It will not disappoint.
-Save yourself some $50 and get this ham.
+Save yourself $50 or more and get this ham.

 NOTE: This is not a sponsored post.
 It is a succulent ham that’s why I am promoting it.
 You can substitute the glazing with your own or buy it without the glazing.

-Can you freeze the leftover ham?
+Can you freeze leftover ham?